retaildevcrews/helium/docs/EngineeringPractices.md

   - Avoid long headers, especially H1 and H2
     - Using a short Hx with a long call out renders better than a long Hx

-> use call outs to emphasize important points
+> Use call outs to emphasize important points

 ## Code cleanup (Visual Studio)